Img-Diff: Contrastive Data Synthesis for Multimodal Large Language Models: Background and Related Works

 Datasets focused on image differences typically consist of pairs of similar images supplemented with textual descriptions of their variations.
 For instance, the Spot-the-Diff dataset \cite{spot} contains pairs of street scenes captured at different times by the same surveillance cameras.
 The CLEVR-Change dataset \cite{duda_clevr} delineates scene variations of geometric objects against a clean backdrop.
-The Birds-to-Words dataset \cite{birds-to-words} elaborates on the nuanced differences among various bird species found in natural habitats.
-The Image-Edit-Request \cite{image-edit-request} dataset features edited images alongside their original counterparts, accompanied by descriptions of modifications made.
+The CUB-Bird dataset \cite{birds-to-words} focuses on the nuanced differences among various bird species found in natural habitats.
+The Image-Edit-Request \cite{image-edit-request} dataset features edited images, accompanied by descriptions of modifications made.

 Leveraging advancements in image editing technologies, some studies have employed generative models and editing techniques to create datasets centered on image differences.
 A prime example is InstructPix2Pix \cite{instructpix2pix}, which utilizes the Prompt-to-Prompt \cite{prompt2propmt} image editing technique to direct Stable-Diffusion-1.5 \cite{sd-1.5} in generating pairs of similar images, while employing GPT-3 \cite{gpt-3} to craft the edited text as reference captions for image differences.